Are you purchasing, constructing, improving or inheriting commercial property?

 In connection with our analysis, we issue a comprehensive report that includes explanations on the segregation of the property, testing procedures, estimated tax savings, as well as a detail of the various pronouncements and tax court cases relied upon.
 Depending upon the size and complexity of the project, hundreds of assets can be identified in a 100-200 page report.

 *Example assumes building is nonresidential real property and tangible personal property is five-year Section 1245 property depreciated using the half-year convention.
 Significant tax savings were achieved through a special “bonus first-year depreciation allowance”.
-Generally, 50% bonus depreciation allowance applies to qualified property acquired during 2012 and 2013.
+A 43.2% combined Federal and State tax rate was employed.
+Generally, a 50% bonus depreciation allowance applies to qualified property acquired during 2017.

 As required by U.S. Treasury Regulations governing tax practice, Bentley Consulting Group, LLC informs you that any tax advice contained in this communication (including attachments) was not written or intended to be used for and cannot be used by the recipient or any taxpayer for the purpose of avoiding penalties that may be imposed under the Internal Revenue Code or applicable state or local tax law provisions.